 As we have explored, the side effects and withdrawal symptoms associated with methadone can be serious, highly uncomfortable and unpleasant to experience.
 That is why we’re here in Northern California to get methadone users into methadone detox and help them come off of methadone as comfortably as possible.

 Pathways Recovery’s residential methadone detox program at our methadone detox Sacramento location, generally lasts from 10 days to 2 weeks–or even longer, depending on the client’s symptoms.
 We have a staff-to-client ratio of 3-to-1, in addition to 24-hour supervision and care while the client is staying at our cozy residential methadone detox facility.

-In between treatments, clients can swim in the pool, soak in the hot tub or relax in the sun in the backyard of our property.
-All residential clients are treated to hearty and delicious meals, freshly pressed fruit and vegetable juices, protein smoothies, and vitamin and amino acid supplements, all of which help the client feel recharged and ready to conquer the difficulty of withdrawal.
+In between treatments, clients can participate in group counseling, workout in the gym or relax in the sun in the backyard of our property.
+All residential clients are treated to hearty and delicious meals, freshly pressed fruit and vegetable juices, protein smoothies, and vitamin and amino acid supplements, all of which help our clients feel recharged and ready to conquer the difficulty of withdrawal.

 We believe in the importance of good nutrition during detox and will ensure each individual gets healthy meals and superfood snacks to replenish healthy nutrients in the body.

 Many detox experts nationwide now often recommend Suboxone (buprenorphine and naloxone) rather than methadone to treat opiate withdrawal, and we at Pathways Recovery have embraced this philosophy.

 Like methadone, Suboxone is also an opioid, but it has shown to be much less addictive and have much less severe side effects.
 We have found Suboxone to be very effective with lessening the withdrawal symptoms of methadone, and we also make sure to titrate each client off this milder opioid substance before they leave our detox program.